bhillmann/kaggle_demo/README.md

 kaggle_demo
 ===========

-To install into your anaconda build, run the following command within the kaggle_demo directory
+To install into your anaconda build, run the following command from just outside the project directory The -e option specifies a local directory and development project

-pip install setup.py -e
+pip install -e ./kaggle_demo